 OIC’s test scoring system (ParScore) is not especially complex, but its use does require some familiarity with: handling of mark-sense response sheets, operation of an optical scanner, obtaining electronic enrollment rosters, operation of software that manipulates the scanned data, and interpretation of item analysis results.
 It is typical that OIC staff must provide some familiarization and orientation to those using the system for the first time.

-ParScore does require that students respond on one particular form, the ParScore Sheet, also referred to as the the full size pink scantron form, a full 8 1/2 x 11 inch sheet with a maximum of 200 questions.
+ParScore requires that students respond on particular forms, the ParScore sheets, also referred to as the pink scantron forms.
+The ParScore sheets are available in two sizes: 8 1/2 x 11 inch (full sheet) and 4 1/4 x 11 inch (half sheet), both containing a maximum of 200 questions.